fetchmint/fetchmint.com/README.md

-# fetchmint.com
+# Fetchmint | Javascript Development and Microsoft Dynamics 365 Consulting

-JavaScript Development and Consultancy
+Fetchmint is the freelance company of Kristof Schockaert, providing JavaScript Development and Microsoft Dynamics 365 Consulting services.